zdravkov/kendo-docs/web/datepicker/overview.md

 DatePicker will set the value only if the entered date is valid and within the defined range.

-## Defining a Start View and Navigation Depth
+## Define a Start View and Navigation Depth

 The first rendered view can be defined with "start" option.